-While products manufactured may vary, the manufacturing process or protocol followed is mainly similar across industries.
-At each stage, various requirements need the skills of a trained professional manufacturing technician.
+While products may vary, the manufacturing process or protocol followed is similar across industries.
+Therefore, at each stage, various requirements need the skills of a trained professional manufacturing technician.

 According to the US Bureau of Labor Statistics, nearly 51% of jobs in manufacturing have their direct relation to production, with science & technology, management & financial operations together accounting for close to 30%.
 Installation, material handling, and safety account for about 15% of the jobs.
 Hence, it is evident that production is where manufacturing technicians should focus on building expertise to have higher employment opportunities.